ttsukagoshi/ttsukagoshi.github.io/docs/_pages/add-ons/add-ons_group-merge.md

 ### 4. Fill in the Required Items (1) - Google Sheets View
 Scroll down the side panel to fill in the required items of Section 1 (Recipient List): **Spreadsheet URL**, **Sheet Name**, and **To** recipient(s).
 The **CC** and **BCC** fields are optional and can be left blank.

 - **Spreadsheet URL** will be pre-filled with the URL of the currently open spreadsheet if you are opening this add-on from Google Sheets, as you are if you are following this how-to-use.
-See the [Settings](#settings) section for details of each item.
 - Set the **To** recipient using placeholders like `{{Email}}`.
 You cannot insert two or more placeholders like `{{Email1}},{{Email2}}`; this will result in an error.
 You can instead use the **CC** and **BCC** recipient fields to send the respective personalized emails to multiple, variable recipients.
 Note that inserting one recipient placeholder and adding multiple comma-seperated fixed email addresses is acceptable, as in `{{Email}},fixedEmail1@example.com,fixedEmail2@example.com`.
 - \[Optional\] **CC** and **BCC** values are more flexible.
 You can use as many placeholders as you like, e.g., `{{cc1}},{{cc2}},{{cc3}}, ...`, as long as it's within the [Gmail's limitations](https://developers.google.com/apps-script/guides/services/quotas#current_quotas).